-PURPOSE:
+PURPOSE

-To define medical necessity and describe how Blue Shield Promise Health Plan applies medical necessity criteria in making utilization management (UM) decisions.
+To define medical necessity and describe how Blue Shield of California Promise Health Plan (Blue Shield Promise) applies medical necessity criteria in making Utilization Management (UM) decisions.

-POLICY:
+POLICY

-Medical Necessity is the primary criterion that is considered in determining whether a health care service is eligible for coverage for a specific benefit under a member contract.
+Medical necessity is the primary criterion that is considered in determining whether a health care service is eligible for coverage for a specific benefit under a member contract.

-It is the policy of Blue Shield Promise Health Plan to ensure that decisions are based on the medical necessity of proposed healthcare services that are consistent with criteria and guidelines supported by scientific-based medical evidence and principles, and rendered in a method appropriate to the member's condition.
+It is the policy of Blue Shield Promise to ensure that decisions are based on the medical necessity of proposed healthcare services that are consistent with criteria and guidelines supported by scientific-based medical evidence and principles and rendered in a method appropriate to the member's condition.

-Blue Shield Promise Health Plan's Chief Medical Officer is responsible for ensuring that medical necessity determinations are made by qualified medical personnel.
-The Chief Medical Officer does not have any fiscal or administrate management responsibilities that would hinder his/her duties.
+Blue Shield Promise's Chief Medical Officer (CMO) is responsible for ensuring that medical necessity determinations are made by qualified medical personnel.
+The CMO does not have any fiscal or administrative management responsibilities that would hinder his/her duties.

-DEFINITONS:
+Definitions:

-Medicare definition of Medical Necessity,
+Medicare definition of Medical Necessity:

-Medically necessary services are those that are reasonable and necessary for diagnosis or treatment of illness or injury, or for the improvement of the functioning of a malformed body member, or otherwise medically necessary, under 42 U.S.C § 1395y;
+Medically necessary services are those that are reasonable and necessary for diagnosis or treatment of illness or injury, or for the improvement of the functioning of a malformed body member, or otherwise medically necessary, under 42 U.S.C §1395y.

-Medi-Cal definition of Medical Necessity,
+Medi-Cal definition of Medical Necessity: